How times a day do you take this medicine?

 Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in practice.

-The data described below reflect exposure to Levofloxacin in 7537 patients in 29 pooled Phase 3 clinical trials.
+The data described below reflect exposure to levofloxacin in 7537 patients in 29 pooled Phase 3 clinical trials.
 The population studied had a mean age of 50 years (approximately 74% of the population was < 65 years of age), 50% were male, 71% were Caucasian, 19% were Black.
-Patients were treated with Levofloxacin for a wide variety of infectious diseases.
-Patients received Levofloxacin doses of 750 mg once daily, 250 mg once daily, or 500 mg once or twice daily.
-Treatment duration was usually 3–14 days, and the mean number of days on therapy was 10 days.
+Patients were treated with levofloxacin for a wide variety of infectious diseases.
+Patients received levofloxacin doses of 750 mg once daily, 250 mg once daily, or 500 mg once or twice daily.
+Treatment duration was usually 3 to 14 days, and the mean number of days on therapy was 10 days.

-Adverse reactions occurring in ≥ 1% of Levofloxacin-treated patients and less common adverse reactions, occurring in 0.1 to < 1% of Levofloxacin-treated patients, are shown in Table 4 and Table 5, respectively.
-The most common adverse drug reactions (≥ 3%) are nausea, headache, diarrhea, insomnia, constipation, and dizziness.
+Adverse reactions occurring in ≥1% of levofloxacin-treated patients and less common adverse reactions, occurring in 0.1 to <1% of levofloxacin-treated patients, are shown in Table 6 and Table 7, respectively.
+The most common adverse drug reactions (≥3%) are nausea, headache, diarrhea, insomnia, constipation, and dizziness.

-Table 6 lists adverse reactions that have been identified during post-approval use of Levofloxacin.
+Table 8 lists adverse reactions that have been identified during post-approval use of levofloxacin.
 Because these reactions are reported voluntarily from a population of uncertain size, reliably estimating their frequency or establishing a causal relationship to drug exposure is not always possible.

 What is the most important information I should know about Levofloxacin?